-- 3.2 The pathway (see flowchart) begins when we undertake an inspection that is either scheduled or as a result of concerns being raised by individuals accessing the service or employed at the service or by other professionals/agencies.
-Further information on how CIW generally undertakes inspections is set out within our Code of Practice for Inspection4. - 3.3 During the first inspection we review outcomes for people and the quality and safety of the service being delivered.
-Where failures are identified that constitute non-compliance with the law, we apply our 'non-compliance decision framework' (see Chapter 2).
-This determines our response to the non-compliance identified.
-At this point in the pathway, the potential outcomes will usually be: - a) The failure(s) does not require a priority action notice to be issued.
-The failure(s) is identified in the inspection report as areas for improvement, which the provider must take action to address and the service is scheduled for an early inspection.
-Actions taken to address the non-compliance and outcomes arising will be assessed at that next inspection.
-In such circumstances, we will not progress to the next step of the pathway. - b) The failure(s) requires a priority action notice to be issued, and is identified in the priority action report due to concerns about potential risk and/or impact on people's health and well-being, and on occasions where there is likelihood of reoccurrence which the provider must take action to address.
-Actions taken to address the non-compliance and outcomes arising will be assessed at the second inspection, in line with the pathway. - c) The failure(s) requires a more immediate enforcement response.
+- 3.2.
+The pathway (see flowchart) begins when we undertake an inspection that is either scheduled or as a result of concerns being raised by people accessing the service or employed at the service or by other professionals/agencies.
+Further information on how CIW generally undertakes inspections is set out within our Code of Practice for Inspection3. - 3.3.
+During the first inspection we review outcomes for people and the quality and safety of the service being delivered.
+Where poor outcomes are identified as a result of regulatory failings, we apply our 'decision making framework' (see Chapter 2).
+This determines our response to the failings identified.
+At this point in the pathway, the potential outcomes will usually be: - a) Where failings are identified as having negligible impact or risk to outcomes for people, this will be discussed with the provider and recorded in the feedback section of the inspection record. - b) The failings identified are highlighted in the inspection report as areas for improvement, which the provider must take action to address, and the service is scheduled for an early inspection.
+Actions taken to improve outcomes will be assessed at that next inspection.
+In such circumstances, we will not progress to the next step of the pathway. - c) The failings identified require priority action to be taken to improve outcomes for people.
+We will issue a priority action notice(s).
+This will be set out in the priority action report.
+Actions taken to improve outcomes and address the failings will be assessed at the second inspection, in line with the pathway. - d) The failure(s) requires a more immediate enforcement response.
 In such circumstances, we follow our responsive pathway (see para.
 3.15).
-These circumstances will usually relate to where we have identified unacceptable care delivered by the provider.
-Depending on the circumstances, we may also decide it is necessary to meet with the provider. - d) A service provider meeting will be held where a priority action notice has been issued as we have assessed major impact and/or potential risk to people's well-being resulting from non-compliance.
-The service provider meeting will be held as soon as practicable after the inspection visit.
+These circumstances will usually relate to where we have identified unacceptable care delivered by the provider resulting in poor outcomes for people.
+Depending on the circumstances, we may also decide it is necessary to meet with the provider.

-4 Whilst the Code of Practice is specifically in relation to inspection of services regulated under the 2016 Act, the principles apply equally to the 2010 Measure.
+3 Whilst the Code of Practice is specifically in relation to inspection of services regulated under the 2016 Act, the principles apply equally to the 2010 Measure.